bt-koch/ML-in-Economics/README.md

 ## Models

-This project compares the classical econometric approach of logit regression to an implementation of a random forest to build an early warning system signaling a risk of fiscal stress.
+This project compares the traditional econometric approach of logit regression (with least absolute shrinkage and selection operator) to an implementation of random forest to build an early warning system signalling risk of fiscal stress.

 ## Results